-1. GENERAL INFORMATION
+1 GENERAL INFORMATION

 MMC Securities Limited is a company incorporated in the United Kingdom under the Companies Act and is registered in England and Wales.
-The address of the registered office is given on the Company Information page.
+The address of the registered office is given on the Company information page.
 MMC Securities Limited is a private company limited by shares.
-The nature of the Company's operations and its principal activities are set out in the Strategic Report on pages 1 to 6.
+The nature of the Company's operations and its principal activities are set out in the Strategic Report and the Directors' Report on pages 1 to 8.

-2. ACCOUNTING POLICIES
+2 ACCOUNTING POLICIES